ETX-ASU/simcapi-js/README.md

 Here is the list of what you must pass to _unexpose_.

-variableName - String - name of the variable on the model model        - Object - the model that the variable belongs to.
+variableName - String    - name of the variable on the model model        - CapiModel - the model that the variable belongs to.

 ### Finalise Setup ###

-This phase require you to tell Pipit you have finished setting up the model.
+This phase require you to tell Pipit you have finished setting up the `Capimodel`.
 This is with the command below:

 ```
 pipit.Controller.notifyOnReady();
 ```

 This must be called when the model has finished being setup.
-It is to tell Pipit that the Sim model is ready to sync with the AELP.
+It is to tell Pipit that the `CapiModel` is ready to sync with the AELP.
 If this is not called, AELP will not sync to the `CapiModel` because it thinks the `CapiModel` is not ready.